ZalmirSantos/ZalmirSantos/README.md

 Get my first job as a developer
 🤝 Feedback

-I'm open to feedback, suggestions, and improvements!
+I'm open to feedback and suggestions!